-Many children with long term respiratory conditions require long term ventilation.
+Many children and young people with long-term respiratory conditions require long-term ventilation.

-Recent clinical advances in Neonatal and Paediatric Intensive Care have increased the incidence of survival of children with life threatening or life limiting conditions.
-Over the same period technological advances have produced a range of portable, easy to maintain, reliable and efficient mechanical ventilators.
+Recent clinical advances in neonatal and paediatric intensive care have increased the incidence of survival of children and young people with life-threatening or life-limiting conditions.
+Over the same period, technological advances have produced a range of portable, easy to maintain, reliable, and efficient mechanical ventilators.

-Children who have long-term breathing difficulties needing temporary or permanent ventilator assistance have an increased potential for survival.
-Thus, management of these patients often requires prolonged periods of admission onto specialist paediatric units, most commonly Paediatric Intensive Care Units (PICU).
+Children and young people who have long-term breathing difficulties needing temporary or permanent ventilator assistance have an increased potential for survival.
+Thus, management of these patients often requires prolonged periods of admission onto specialist paediatric units, most commonly paediatric intensive care units (PICU).

 This has led to a significant reduction in urgent PICU beds and the diversion of patients requiring PICU over to distant units.
 Novel approaches are required to manage patients on long-term ventilation at home, reducing the need for hospitalisation.